 Deccan Harvest in the CyberCity area of Magarpatta City was also good.
 Fancy and with good food.
 Another thali restaurant I went to was in Phoenix Market City mall, very fancy.
 Food very delicious.
 Same concept as Sukanta, called Rajdhani.

 Now if you are going to Pune, you simply have to shop in Laxmi Road.
 In terms of clothes and jewelry, whatever you can get in the malls you can get here, with more variety and much better prices.
 One can’t bargain in the malls.
 But you can bargain in Laxmi Road.
 If you are not a local or speak Hindi, go with someone who does to do all the bargaining for you.
 I bought some beautiful clothes, including sarees there.

 I am told that Pune is a city where the motorbikes outnumber the people.
 I think this is certainly true.
 It was also here that I drank the heavenly nectar of sugar cane juice mixed with lime juice.
 A simple corner stand housed a medieval-looking press, hungrily eating chunks of sugar cane, fed continuously by a sweating attendant.

 There is so much to see in Pune.
 I did not do much of the tourist stuff.
 Tourist sites mention the Osho Meditation Resort.
-I did not go there, only drove past and I must admit that I was dissappointed to see lots of westerners there.
+I did not go there, only drove past and I must admit that I was disappointed to see lots of westerners there.
 It is geared towards western visitors.
 I suppose western visitors bring in tourist revenue to the city.
 Even though meditation and yoga are of India, to go to a resort catering mostly to western visitors is not to know India.
 I believe that the gardens are beautiful and are open for an hour or two at sunrise and at sunset.
-Otherwise you will have to book in to the resort.
+Otherwise, you will have to book into the resort.